Kai Roofing Calculator

 When to inspect your roof

-Most experts agree that is a good idea to check regularly your roof at least twice of year, ideally in spring and fall.
+Most experts agree that it's a good idea to check your roof regularly at least twice a year, ideally in spring and fall.

-Check your roof in fall to prepare for the winter - it is going to be more difficult to fix the roof in bad weather when is cold or you have ice and snow on your roof.
+Check your roof in fall to prepare for winter - it will be more difficult to fix the roof in bad weather when it's cold or you have ice and snow on your roof.

-Check your roof in the spring to find if the winter damaged your roof.
+Check your roof in spring to find if winter damaged your roof.

 Another good time to do a roof inspection is after a severe storm.